 Green dust algae form on the glass and have a dusty appearance.
 You can remove this with a magnetic algae scraper.
 Let the algae run its course for 3 weeks or so, then scrape it off and do a large water change.

-Green spot algae form hard green spots on the glass and broadleaf plants.
+Green spot algae can form hard, green spots on the glass and broadleaf plants.
 Low phosphate, CO2 levels, and poor water circulation are generally the cause.
 Increase phosphate levels by adding monobasic potassium phosphate.
 You can scrape this off the glass with a razor blade or magnetic fish tank scraper.
 Bristlenose Pleco fish are great for eating this type of algae.

 How To Remove Algae From Aquarium Rocks